-Because I have Cerebral Palsy I deal with abnormal sensory perceptions, which means my senses are dulled, distorted and amplified in one or more of the sensory modalities.
-Throughout my life I have always been aware and consider myself immature in most stages of development compared to my peers with an uninjured brain.
+Because I have cerebral palsy I deal with abnormal sensory perceptions, which means my senses are dulled, distorted and amplified in one or more of the sensory modalities.
+Throughout my life I have always been aware and consider myself immature in most stages of development compared to my peers.

 There are two areas that are involved in these sensory changes:

-Sensory over-amplification: For those of us who deal with sensory over-amplification may have one or more of the symptoms associated with their particular problem.
+Sensory over-amplification: For with sensory over-amplification may have one or more of the symptoms associated with their particular problem.
 It’s the person who hates bright lights.
 A child with sensory over-amplification will avoid physical contact and might detest certain fabrics or textures.